mturilli/aimes.emanager/README.md

 ## Configuration

 This demo has **not** been designed to be portable or to be shared among multiple users.
-As such, the demo requires an extensive and rigid configuration of the running environment.
+As such, the demo requires an extensive and fairly rigid configuration of the running environment.

+### Supporting applications

 The following programs need to be installed and made available within the OS:

 * gnuplot >= 4.6
 * mutt

 Gnuplot is used to generate a diagrammatic representation of the demo run.
 This diagram is mailed alongside run statistics and logs to a configurable list of recipients via mutt.

+### Configuration files

 Edit the following file in your preferred editor: